Cardiac Catheterization Labs

 Direct current cardioversion (cardioversion/DCCV)

-If you have a history of atrial fibrillation or atrial flutter (irregular heartbeat), this procedure is used to convert your heart to a normal rhythm using electrical cardioversion.
+If you have a history of atrial fibrillation or atrial flutter (irregular heartbeat), this procedure is used to convert your heart to a normal rhythm using electrical impulses.

 Atrial septal defect (ASD) or patent foramen ovale (PFO)

 These are openings between the upper chambers of the heart that normally close soon after birth.
-If the ASD/PFO remains open, a small device is placed into the heart to permanently repair the defect.
+If the ASD/PFO remains open, a small device is placed into the heart to repair the defect permanently.
 This is done through a minimally invasive catheter-based technique, which is typically performed within one hour.